16homa03/AndroidLiteApp/README.md

-# Basic prototype for Android Lite app(~700kb) with embeded pwa application in Web View and Provisoned Service Worker with android and okhttp components.
+# Basic prototype for Android Lite app(~700kb) with embeded pwa application in Web View and provisoned with android and okhttp components.
+(Removed service worker from pwa app and written custom wrapper with android and okio network library, which supports all devices above gingerbread).

 The apk size is ~700kb and supports all phones above Gingerbread.